Image: The March to End Fossil Fuels, New York City; 9-17-23.

 Your donation will help Climate First! with:

-- Doing comprehensive research which lays the foundation for our campaigns and events
+- Encouraging comprehensive research which lays a strong foundation for Climate First!'s campaigns and events

 - Critical planning of our campaigns and direct actions

 - Debriefing of Climate First!'s campaigns and events

 - Training of our volunteers and staff to be more effective leaders

 Climate First! is a charitable nonprofit organization as defined by 501(c)(3) of the Internal Revenue Code.
 See the organization's IRS determination letter regarding its charitable nonprofit status here and here.
 For additional corporate information and documents, go here.